Probing the onset of hydrodynamization in peripheral p-Pb collisions at $\sqrt{s_{NN}} =$ 5.02 TeV: Introduction

 and the corresponding non-hydrodynamic mode frequency is given by,

-In the above equations (\ref{eq:hydro_freq}) and (\ref{eq:non-hydro}), $\eta$ is the shear viscosity, $T$ is the temperature, $s$ is the entropy density, $k$ is the wave vector and $\tau_{\pi}$ is the second order transport coefficient called shear relaxation time.
-For vanishing wave vector these frequencies reduce to,
+In the above equations (\ref{eq:hydro_freq}) and (\ref{eq:non-hydro}), $\eta$ is the shear viscosity, $T$ is the temperature, $s$ is the entropy density, $k$ is the wave vector, and $\tau_{\pi}$ is the second-order transport coefficient called the shear relaxation time.
+For vanishing wave vector, these frequencies reduce to,